-- Limit the number of employees behind the bar at one time. - Keep a record of who is on duty and when. - It is recommended to divide the bar into areas/zones (where possible) and allocate a zone to each employee to safeguard against cross-over.
+- Limit the number of employees behind the bar at one time. - Keep a record of who is on duty and when. - Divide the bar into areas/zones (where possible) and allocate a zone to each employee to safeguard against cross-over.
 Minimise movement between these areas.

-As far as reasonably possible, a distance of 2 metres and a minimum of 1 metre should be maintained between employees behind the bar.
-Where 2 metres is not possible all other measures to protect employees should be in place.
+As far as reasonably possible, a distance of 2 metres\ and a minimum of 1 metre\ should be maintained between employees behind the bar.
+Where 2 metres\ is not possible all other measures to protect employees should be in place.

-Face coverings/masks must be worn by staff in customer facing roles where no other protective measures are in place e.g. protective screens and where physical distancing of 2 metres is not possible.
+It is recommended that face masks should be worn by staff in customer facing roles where no other protective measures are in place e.g. protective screens and where physical distancing of 2 metres\ is not possible.

-All employees must wash their hands frequently and as required with soap and water, for a minimum of 20 seconds or use hand sanitiser regularly if hands are visibly clean.
+All employees must wash their hands frequently and as required with soap and water, for a minimum of 20 seconds or use sanitiser regularly if hands are visibly clean.
 Hands must be cleaned as often as possible.